Freaky/checkrestart/README.md

 This implementation follows a similar idea, and is based on a prior version in the author's **pkg-cruft** Ruby script.

-A similar **checkrestart** command is also available as an OpenBSD port.
+An unrelated but similar **checkrestart** command is also available as an OpenBSD port.

 # AUTHORS